MadArtistPhoto/qr-code-card/README.md

 - HTML5
 - CSS3
+- GitHub Desktop
-- Zoner Photo Studio X
+- Zoner Photo Studio X (to view the images)
+- Paint.net (to create the Screenshot)

 ### What I learned